I DEDICATE THIS POST TO ALL THE LEFT HANDED PEOPLE IN THE WORLD

 Lots of everyday implements seemed to contrive to make life difficult – scissors, craft knives, pencil sharpeners, can openers, but ask any left hander and they’ll say ‘especially scissors’ – and you don’t realise why (and neither do the adults around you) until much later in life – you just think you’re a bit useless (‘cack-handed’ was an expression that cropped up regularly – I’ve just looked it up in a Spanish-English dictionary and it translates as slow, clumsy, uncoordinated etc etc).

 Growing up I’d say scissors and can openers caused me the most grief, later followed by corkscrews – do you know how frustrating it is to have a nice bottle of wine sitting there – and not be able to open it?
+When a left hander tries to use a conventional corkscrew it travels up not down!
 Thank God for screw tops!

 These days there is a proliferation of retailers and online sites offering anything a left hander could need – and sites that claim their products are ‘ambidexterous’ – suitable for everyone but this is SO not true!!
 I suspect a lot of them are designed by right handers.